The Life and Legacy of Mark Clark

 13 Years Of Trials & Appeals

-It would take 13 years of trials and appeals going all the way up to the U.S. Supreme court before the families of Mark Clark and Fred Hampton were awarded a civil judgment.
-In 1983 a settlement of $1.85 million was reached, most of which went to attorneys fees . no police or FBI operatives was held criminally responsible as the government gave FBI operatives qualified immunity..
+It would take nearly 13 years of trials and appeals going all the way up to the U.S. Supreme court before a civil judgement was awarded In 1983 a settlement of $1.85 million was reached, much of which went to attorneys fees . no police or FBI operatives was held criminally responsible as the government gave FBI operatives qualified immunity.

 Letter To A Panther